snowplow-archive/snowplow.github.com/_posts/2014-07-25-snowplow-java-tracker-0.4.0-released.md

 <h2><a name="preconditions">5.
 Google Guava Preconditions</a></h2>

-Removed the ContractManager class in place for Google Guava Precondition checks

-We've removed the ContractManager class and replaced it with Google's Precondition check.
+We've removed the `ContractManager` class and replaced it with Google's Precondition check.
 We check to make sure that trackers are not sending null or empty string parameters when tracking events.

 For example, if were to track a page view without setting the `pageUrl`: